AstrobioMike/NASA-GeneLab-working/Amplicon/454-and-IonTorrent/README.md

 # GeneLab bioinformatics processing protocol for 454 and IonTorrent amplicon sequencing data

-> **The document [`GL-DPPD-7106.md`](GL-DPPD-7106.md) holds an overview and example code of how GeneLab processes 454 and IonTorrent amplicon datasets.
-Exact processing code for specific datasets that have been released is available in the [GLDS_Processing_Scripts](GLDS_Processing_Scripts) sub-directory and is also provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**
+> **The document [`GL-DPPD-7106.md`](GL-DPPD-7106.md) holds an overview and example commands of how GeneLab processes 454 and IonTorrent amplicon datasets.
+Exact processing commands for specific datasets that have been released is available in the [GLDS_Processing_Scripts](GLDS_Processing_Scripts) sub-directory and is also provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**

 **Developed and maintained by:**
 Michael D. Lee (Mike.Lee@nasa.gov)